hasanmoudud/geocompr/main.md

                  type = "source")
 ```

-Packages are loaded with the `library()` function, which is used to load the two spatial data processing packages installed previously as follows:
+Packages are 'loaded' (technically they are attached) with the `library()` function, which is used to load the two spatial data processing packages installed previously as follows:

 ```r